 Largest Stock Trades of Note

-Dividend Yield – On a total portfolio level, dividend yield ended the quarter slightly below the level at which we started the quarter.
+Dividend Yield – On a total portfolio level, the dividend yield ended the quarter in line with the level at the start of the period.
 Dividend yield has been a very strong factor especially in Asia over the past 12-18 months.
-However its effectiveness has begun to deteriorate and we have reduced our exposure somewhat to counter its decline.
+However its effectiveness has begun to deteriorate and we have consciously reduced targeting excessive yield in the portfolio.

-Dividend Growth – In contrast, we’ve aggressively increased our exposure to dividend growth.
-We’ve noticed over the past 6-9 months that dividend growth levels are slowing considerably and this continued in the second quarter.
-This is no surprise given concerns over the global economy and volatile stock markets.
-In all regions we’ve been able to increase our relative dividend growth exposure over the MSCI EM Index despite the slowdown.
+Dividend Growth – We’ve aggressively increased our exposure to dividend growth.
+We’ve noticed over the past 9-12 months that dividend growth levels are slowing considerably and this continued in the third quarter.
+This is no surprise given the concerns over the global economy and volatile stock markets.
+In all regions we’ve been able to increase our relative dividend growth exposure over the benchmark index despite this absolute slowdown.
 We believe that companies that can grow their dividend in this environment can outperform over the longer term.

 Quality – Another focus over the quarter was maintaining the valuation measures in our portfolio but also to preserve a solid base of efficient and profitable companies.
-We managed to increase our quality exposure relative to the MSCI EM Index while sacrificing little on the valuation front.
+We managed to increase our value exposure relative to the index while sacrificing little on the quality front.

-Debt to Equity – Net debt to equity continues to be an area of focus.
-The overall portfolio figure turned negative in the quarter, indicating that the companies we own have more cash than financial debt.
-This is primarily as a result of the Asian region where many of our holdings are sitting on large cash piles and little to no debt.
+Debt to Equity – Net debt to equity continues to be an area of focus for us.
+While much more of a developed world problem the growing level of corporate debt needs to be monitored.
+Over the quarter we were content to allow the debt level to increase in our EM portfolio.
+However this is from an extremely low base and is primarily a result of the Asian region.
+Lots of our holdings within Asia are sitting on large piles of cash and with little to no debt.
 This may not be such a bad thing given the uncertainty around the economic outlook.
-Sitting on cash piles is not always adding value, but we see this as major potential for increased payouts given the high levels of cash on balance sheets.
-Thankfully we are witnessing this via the increases in dividend growth rates achievable in the Fund.
+Hoarding cash is not always adding value but we see this as major potential for increased payouts given the high levels of cash sitting on balance sheets.
+We are witnessing this via the increases in the Fund’s dividend growth rates.